 Presence of fraud

-In the event that the judgment issued by the foreign court was obtained by fraud, the Cypriot courts are likely to refuse enforcement upon such ground.
-A party who wishes to challenge the recognition of the judgment on such ground must bring strong and solid evidence of the alleged fraud before the Cypriot court, in order to persuade it that the foreign judgment was indeed obtained by the fraudulent acts and operations of the judgment creditor.
+In the event that the judgment issued by the foreign court was obtained by fraud, the Cypriot courts are likely to refuse enforcement upon such grounds.
+A party who wishes to challenge the recognition of the judgment on such grounds must bring strong and solid evidence of the alleged fraud before the Cypriot court, in order to persuade it that the foreign judgment was indeed obtained by the fraudulent acts and operations of the judgment creditor.

 The foreign judgment is not final and conclusive